Watchmen: The End Is Nigh: Plot

 The End Is Nigh takes place during the Crimebusters (renamed "Watchmen" for the film adaptation) era, when Rorschach and Nite Owl II were crime-fighting vigilantes before the Keene Act passed in 1977.

+Part I

-Upon hearing a police bulletin, Nite Owl and Rorschach make their way to Sing Sing prison to help quell the rioting that has erupted there.
+In 1972, upon hearing a police bulletin, Nite Owl and Rorschach make their way to Sing Sing prison to help quell the rioting that has erupted there.

 When they get there, they realize the riots were all a ruse to hide the escape of the Underboss, a crime lord.
 They make their way to a bar, the Rumrunner, and question one of the patrons to find out who orchestrated the escape.
 They find out Jimmy the Gimmick was behind it, so they chase him down the docks to an abandoned amusement park.
 They corner him on the tracks of a roller coaster, where someone activates the carts to try to kill Jimmy.
-Nite Owl holds them back with his grappling hook but a mysterious sniper shoots the cable, causing the carts to fly right into Jimmy, causing him to be severely injured.
+Nite Owl holds them back with his grappling hook but a mysterious sniper shoots the cable, causing the carts to fly right into Jimmy, severely injuring him.
 Before his fall off the roller coaster, Jimmy manages to tell them the Underboss is in his old hideout in the sewers.
 After calling an ambulance for Jimmy, Nite Owl and Rorschach go to the sewers.

-They don't find him, but they do find a missing FBI associate director, Mark Felt, tied up and bleeding heavily, seemingly tortured.
-He tells them that someone (whom the heroes presume to be Underboss) means to kill two reporters, Bob Woodward and Carl Bernstein, the would-be informers of the Watergate scandal.
-Upon leaving the sewers, Nite Owl and Rorschach are ambushed by the police, Rorschach chiming in that they have been set up.
+In the old sewer hideout, the two don't find Underboss, but they do find a missing FBI associate director, Mark Felt, tied up and bleeding heavily, seemingly tortured.
+He tells them that someone (whom the heroes presume to be Underboss) means to kill two reporters, Bob Woodward and Carl Bernstein, the would-be informers of the Watergate scandal, before dying.
+Upon leaving the sewers, Nite Owl and Rorschach are ambushed by the police, with Rorschach remarking they've been set up.

-They fight their way through them to get to the construction site where Felt told them Underboss is, only to find that the reporters are already dead.
-Underboss claims he had nothing to do with it, that he was set up.
-The duo chases him up the construction site and manages to corner him, but the Comedian (character) snipes him from afar.
+They fight their way through the police to get to the construction site where Felt told them Underboss is, only to find that the reporters are already dead.
+Underboss claims he was set up.
+The duo chases him up the construction site and manage to corner him, but the Comedian shoots him with a rifle.
 It turned out the Comedian was the mastermind behind all the events, working on behalf of the American government to cover up the Watergate scandal (a reference to a comment made about Woodward and Bernstein by the Comedian in both the graphic novel and film).